Bay Delta Conservation Plan

 BDCP and the Delta Plan

-A 2009 water package requires the BDCP to be incorporated into the Delta Plan, providing it adheres to a Natural Communities Conservation Plan that has high standards of environmental protection and process requirements for transparency.
+A 2009 water package required the BDCP to be incorporated into the Delta Plan, providing it adhered to a Natural Communities Conservation Plan that has high standards of environmental protection and process requirements for transparency.

 In 2015 the Brown Administration announced a re-branded version of the BDCP – breaking the project into the “California WaterFix” and “California EcoRestore.”
 The former featured two tunnels 150 feet underground that would convey an average annual yield of 4.9 million acre-feet of water to the south Delta pumps.
 The latter, designed to be more affordable and easier to permit, would create about 30,000 acres of varying habitat types in the Delta at a cost of $300 million.
 In 2019, California WaterFix was withdrawn.